rmdocherty/Avalog_/README.md

 </h1><br>

 *Avalog* is a chess game where the pieces aren't fixed to the squares on the board - they can sit anywhere between.
 Set in a charming 8-bit Arthurian world, players can challenge their friends either on the couch or online.
+The concept is simple: instead of existing on a square, pieces now have a radius - if another piece overlaps onto that radius, the piece is taken.
+Pieces can move any distance up to and including the square they could move to in regular chess *i.e,* a pawn on its first move could move 0.1 squares, 1 square, 1.459 squares *etc*.

 <h4>Key Features:</h4>

 - **A new take on a classic:** learn which strategies work best in the new dimension!